jesperekerling/react-ecommerce/README.md

+# React Ecommerce Mockup

+This is a project in a JavaScript course during my Front End Developer studies at KYH (kyh.se).

+In this project we are building a ecommerce website with these features:
+- Product listing
+- Product page
+- Checkout page
+- Category listing
+- Contact us page with form + feedback after submission
+- Register
+- Log in

+- Admin: List order
+- Admin: List specific order

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.